Florida–LSU football rivalry

 The Florida–LSU football rivalry is an American college football rivalry between the Florida Gators football team of the University of Florida and LSU Tigers football team of Louisiana State University.
-Although both universities were founding members of the Southeastern Conference (SEC) in December 1932, the Gators and Tigers did not meet on the gridiron until 1937, and have been annual opponents only since 1971.
-When the SEC instituted divisional play in 1992, Florida was placed in the SEC Eastern Division and LSU in the Western Division, and Florida and LSU were selected as permanent cross-division rivals.
+Although both universities were founding members of the Southeastern Conference (SEC) in December 1932, the Gators and Tigers did not meet on the gridiron until 1937 and met relatively infrequently until becoming annual opponents in 1971.
+When the SEC instituted divisional play in 1992, Florida was placed in the SEC Eastern Division and LSU in the Western Division, and Florida and LSU were selected as permanent cross-division rivals, and they rivalry remained an annual affair through several league changes until another revision to the expanded SEC's scheduling practices interrupted the series after the 2025 meeting.
 The Gators and Tigers have combined to win five national championships and eleven SEC titles over the past two decades.

 Series trends and results

 Florida and LSU were charter members of the SEC when the conference was established in 1932 but only met twice on the gridiron over the subsequent two decades.
-The Gators and Tigers played much more regularly through the 1950s and 1960s and have met annually since 1971, an unbroken series of over fifty years.
+The Gators and Tigers played much more regularly through the 1950s and 1960s and met annually in 55 consecutive seasons from 1971-2025.

-Florida officially leads the tally 34–31–3 after three LSU series victories (and thirty-seven wins overall) were vacated in 2023 due to NCAA rules violations.
+LSU leads the tally 37–35–3.
 Though each school has enjoyed periods of dominance, the rivalry has been remarkably evenly matched over the long term.

-LSU led 18–17–3 when the SEC split into eastern and western divisions for the 1992 season.
+LSU led 21–17–3 when the SEC split into eastern and western divisions for the 1992 season.
 Though the Tigers and Gators were placed in opposite divisions, the conference preserved the rivalry as an annual cross-division matchup, and Florida won eight of the next nine meetings under head coach Steve Spurrier.
 LSU became much more competitive in the series and in general under head coach Les Miles, and the two schools combined to win four national championships in six seasons from 2003 through 2008.

 The Gators hold the longest win streak in the rivalry with nine straight victories from 1988 to 1996, while LSU established their longest series streak in 2023 by winning their fifth straight.